kannanjayachandran/Full-Stack-Development/01_Web Dev Fundamentals/API.md

 A web API is a way in which two programs are able to communicate with each other over the internet.
 The two programs are usually a client and a server.

 ### RESTful API's

-REST stands for Representational State Transfer.
+REST stands for **Representational State Transfer**.
 It is a set of rules that are used to create API's.
 It is basically an architecture to create API's.
 With REST we would be working with resources.
 At the core REST is based on what we call `Architectural Constraints`.
 These are the rules that we need to follow to create a RESTful API.
 They are;

 - Client-Server : Must follow client-server model.